Frequently Asked Questions

 Do I need to have a Disclosure check?

-About half of all opportunities available via the Volunteer Centre don’t require criminal record disclosure.
+About half of all opportunities available via Volunteer Glasgow don’t require criminal record disclosure.
 If, however, you are going to be in contact with children or supporting ‘vulnerable’ adults, the organisation you are looking to offer your services may have a legal obligation to conduct a disclosures application on you.
 This is undertaken to ensure that you do not have any impediments or previous convictions that would make you unsuitable for working alongside children or vulnerable adults which could put them at risk.
 If you have a criminal record, this may not exclude you from volunteering.
 If you do disclose convictions you will likely be given a opportunity to explain the circumstances.
 Most convictions do not automatically exclude people from volunteering.

 Is there extra support available?

 If you are not sure about what you would like to do, or if you lack confidence, have a disability, illness or literacy need that means you’ll require some extra support in your volunteering then see our Guidance and Support page to assist you in finding the right opportunity.
-Support given to volunteers varies greatly across the voluntary sector and the Volunteer Centre can help in overcoming barriers to make your volunteering experience rewarding.
+Support given to volunteers varies greatly across the voluntary sector and Volunteer Glasgow can help in overcoming barriers to make your volunteering experience rewarding.

 Will I get expenses?